Fidelity Guide – Read our In-Depth Fidelity Review

 Does Fidelity offer Live Chat customer support?

-No, Fidelity does not offer customer support through live chat.
+Yes, Fidelity offers customer support through live chat.

 Does Fidelity offer phone customer support?

-No, Fidelity does not offer customer support over the telephone.
+Yes, Fidelity offers customer support over the telephone.

 Does Fidelity offer email customer support?